Yoshiko Sai: Musical career

-Yoshiko's first album was produced by Yuji Ohno who would later become famous for writing the soundtrack of anime franchise Lupin III.
-Soon after recording her second album, Ohno wrote the movie soundtracks.
+Yoshiko's first album was produced by Yuji Ohno, who would later become famous for writing the soundtrack of anime franchise Lupin III.
+Soon after recording her second album, Ohno wrote the movies' soundtracks.

-1977　She transferred from Teichiku to Nippon Columbia and released the album Taiji no Yume (Dream of the Fetus), inspired by the world of Kyūsaku Yumeno.
+In 1977, Sai transferred from Teichiku to Nippon Columbia and released the album Taiji no Yume (Dream of the Fetus), inspired by the world of Kyūsaku Yumeno.
 In the same year, she also published a poetry collection titled Aoi Garasudama (Blue Glass Beads) through Fujin Seikatsu-sha [3].
-In addition, she provided the theme song for the Nikkatsu film Kyūsaku Yumeno no Shōjo Jigoku (Girl Hell byKyūsaku Yumeno), performed by the band Cosmos Factory.
+In addition, she provided the theme song for the Nikkatsu film Kyūsaku Yumeno no Shōjo Jigoku (Girl Hell by Kyūsaku Yumeno), performed by the band Cosmos Factory.

-1978 At the request of actor Yūsaku Matsuda (internationally renowned for his role in Black Rain alongside Michael Douglas), Yoshiko provided him with the songs called "Hitoyo-zake" and "Izakaya".
+In 1978, at the request of actor Yūsaku Matsuda (internationally renowned for his role in Black Rain alongside Michael Douglas), Yoshiko provided him with the songs called "Hitoyo-zake" and "Izakaya".
 That same year, after traveling to India, she released her final album with Nippon Columbia, Chō no Sumu Heya (The Room Where Butterflies Live).
 Unlike her previous three works, this album took a new direction, featuring a jazzy sound with backing by the Tsuyoshi Yamamoto Trio, led by jazz pianist Tsuyoshi Yamamoto [1][9].

 In the following year, 1979, she ceased her musical activities.